This is our Lingvist review — all about the made-in-Estonia language-learning app.

 Fourthly, tell us when words are related to other words.
 Lingvist currently considers as separate “words”: a) different conjugations of the same verb, b) different plural forms, and c) different case forms (e.g. when a subject, indirect or direct object, etc.).
 While it’s nice to see the word count go up, it’ snot realistic.
 And it’s also hard for us to understand how one word relates to another (unless we have a great memory).

 Finally, obviously, Lingvist needs more languages.
-While I do want to learn Russian and German, they’re far down on my priorities list (although I’ve started dabbling in German as of late 2020).
+While I do want to learn Russian and German, they’re far down on my priorities list (although I’ve started dabbling in German).
 There are many languages that are more important and globally relevant, like Arabic and Chinese.

 I know the Lingvist team is stacked with scientists and great developers, but I haven’t seen large-scale change happen in the time since I started using it.